 The holders of Preferred Shares are entitled to vote, together with the holders of common shares, on all matters submitted to shareholders for a vote.
 The holders of Series A preferred shares are entitled to the number of votes per Series A preferred share equal to the number of whole Class B common shares into which the Series A preferred shares are convertible on the record date determining shareholders entitled to participate in such vote (which is ten votes for each Class B common shares).
-The holders of Series B preferred shares are entitled to the number of votes per Series B preferred share equal to the number of votes per Series B preferr whole Class A common shares into which the Series B preferred shares are convertible on the record date determining shareholders entitled to participate in such vote (which is one vote for each Class A common share).
+The holders of Series B preferred shares are entitled to the number of votes per Series B preferred share equal to the number of whole Class A common share).
+The holders of Series B preferred shares are convertible on the record date determining shareholders entitled to participate in such vote (which is ten votes for each Class A common shares).
+The holders of Series B preferred shares are convertible on the record date determining shareholders entitled to participate in such vote (which is oparticipate in such vote).
+The holders of Series C preferred shares are convertible on the record date determining shareholders entitled to the number of votes per Series C preferred share equal to the number of votes per Series C preferred share equal to the number of votes per Series C preferred share equal to the number of votes per Series C preferred share equal to the number of votes per Series C preferred share equal to the number of votes per Series C preferred share equal to the number of votes per Series C preferred shares are convertible on the record date determining shareholders entitled to participate in such vote (which is one vote for each Class A common share).
 Except as provided by law or by the other provisions of the Amended Bye-Laws, holders of Preferred Shares vote together with the holders of common shares as a single class.